 Master’s in Sports Communication Programs

-As mentioned above, there are seven master’s in communication programs that focus specifically on sports communication or offer a concentration in sports communication.
+As mentioned above, there are six master’s in communication programs that focus specifically on sports communication or offer a concentration in sports communication.
 Students who are interested in enrolling in a sports communication program should review the following programs to learn more.
 At this time, these programs are mainly offered on-campus or as hybrid programs that include on-campus and online instruction.

 Iona College: This Master of Arts in Sports Communication and Media has a specific focus on sports broadcasting and media production.
 Students should expect to learn about topics like video editing, radio show production, sports blogging, and live reporting.
 As this program is located close to New York City, students can take advantage of opportunities to gain experience working with ESPN, D-1 MAAC, and the Fantasy Sports Network.
 This is a 36-39 credit degree that consists of coursework like sports imaging, sports radio hosting, sports history, media law, and sports documentaries.

 Mississippi College: Mississippi College offers a Master’s of Science in Professional Communication in Sports that allows students to complete part of their degree online.
 This program has a communication core of 16 hours, which consists of courses such as public relations, communication research, and journalism ethics.
 In addition to communication courses, students are also required to take four kinesiology courses in topics like societal and ethical trends in athletics, NCAA rules and regulations, and athletic administration.
 After completing these classes, students take one elective, choosing between negotiation and practices in public relations.
 This curriculum prepares students for careers in sports administration and communication.